syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Axis Crossing

-Chart allows you to customize the origin, by default the axis will be rendered with(0,0) as origin in x and y-axes.
-Axis can be positioned anywhere in the chart area by using [CrossesAt]() property.
-This property specifies where the horizontal axis should intersect or cross the vertical axis or vice-versa.
-Default value of CrossesAt property is `double.NaN`.
+The chart allows you to customize the origin, by default the axis will be rendered with (0,0) as the origin in x and y-axes.
+An axis can be positioned anywhere in the chart area by using the [CrossesAt]() property. his property specifies where the horizontal axis intersects or crosses the vertical axis, and vice versa.
+The default value of the CrossesAt property is `double.NaN`.

 {% tabs %}